European Union/Ukraine: Temporary Protection Status - Country-Specific Updates

 Estonia

-- UPDATE DECEMBER 15, 2022: Ukrainian citizens under temporary protection status will soon be able to apply for an extension through a newly-implemented self-service electronic portal three months before the expiry of their residence permit.
+- UPDATE DECEMBER 15, 2022: Ukrainian citizens under temporary protection status can now apply for an extension through a newly-implemented self-service electronic portal three months before the expiry of their residence permit.
 Individuals will receive a receipt of application submission via email, as well as a notification of approval and confirmation to collect their permit from the nearest Police and Border Guard Board (PPA) service office.
 Note, extensions for expired temporary protection status residence permits may only be submitted in person at the PPA service office.
 The PPA advises that individuals apply for an extension no later than one month before their permit expiration date.

 - Scope.
 Temporary Protection status is available to Ukrainian citizens; those holding Ukraine-issued protection status or permanent residency and cannot safely return to their country; and their family members.
 Applicants must have been resident in Ukraine on or before February 24, 2022 to be eligible.